 - Using real-time data monitoring, abbreviating the time required to fine-tune efforts

-- Shifting focus from programs to processes, and taking action based on results; optimizing partners’ success
+- Shifting focus from programs to processes, and taking action based on results; optimizing partners’ ability to support youth success